ruyuanzhang/RZutilpy/pythonnotes.md

 * squeeze = np.squeeze or a.squeeze()
 * matlab find = np.where
 * np.sum can directly input boolean data type and count how many true
-* sprintf = % but use format or f"" instead
+* sprintf = % but can also use format or f"" instead
 * cell2mat = np.block
 * sort = np.sort (return sorted arr), np.argsort (return index)
-* sprintf in matlab = '%' in python

 ```
 'xxxx%02dxxx' % a